 "Highway" has the meaning given "street or highway" in section 169.011, subdivision 81.

-"Limousine" means a luxury passenger automobile that is not a van or station wagon and has a seating capacity of not more than 12 persons, excluding the driver.
+"Limousine" means a luxury passenger automobile that has a seating capacity of not more than 15 persons, including the driver.

 "Manufactured home" has the meaning given it in section 327.31, subdivision 6.